 What is fiduciary management?

-Fiduciary management (FM) refers to the combination of both investment advice and outsourcing of the day-to-day management of a pension scheme to a fiduciary manager.
-In delegating investment tasks to a third party, trustees are able to focus on the strategic decision-making and long-term outcomes - while other fiduciary duties are transferred to the fiduciary management provider.
+Fiduciary management refers to the combination of both investment advice and outsourcing of the day-to-day management of a pension scheme to a fiduciary manager provider.
+In delegating investment tasks to a third party, trustees can focus on the strategic decision-making and long-term outcomes - while other fiduciary duties are transferred to the provider.

-In the UK, typically defined benefit pension scheme trustees’ partner with FM providers to satisfy a range of objectives, including enhanced governance structure, improved funding health, decreased volatility and lower costs.
+In the UK, typically defined benefit pension scheme trustees’ partner with a fiduciary manager to satisfy a range of objectives, including enhanced governance structure, improved funding health, decreased volatility and lower costs.

-At its core, FM is a governance solution.
+At its core, fiduciary management is a governance solution.
 The traditional governance model used by organisations to make investment decisions is rife with shortcomings, many of which have been exacerbated by today’s increasingly complex regulatory and investing environment.

 • Identify investment opportunities